lostlink/laravel-messenger/README.md

 ### Updating Configuration on the Fly

-You can modify the configuration for a specific message by chaining the `config()` method.
+You can modify the configuration for a specific message by chaining and passing an array to the `config([])` method.
 This allows you to override the default driver settings for that particular message.
 Here's an example:

 ```php
 use \Lostlink\Messenger\Messenger;